ShrutiBaikerikar/ChipSeq_Tutorial/README.md

 SSD Score stands for Standardised Standard Deviation of the coverage.
 It the standard deviation of coverage normalised to the total number of reads.

-A higher proportion of genomic positions at greater depths is indicative of successful ChIP-Seq samples.
 A high SSD score means that there are regions with high signal in the sample but this can be strongly affected by artefacts.
+The X axis represents read pileup height at a basepair position while the Y axis represents how many positions have this pileup height, in the log scale.
+A ChIP sample with good enrichment shows 'reasonable' tails.

 In our dataset, Nfxl1 samples have a higher SSD score than H3K4me1.
-The coverage plot also indicates better pileup at higher sequencing depth or heavier tail which is indicative of good enrichment.

 **RiP%**